Explore our library for useful information on health conditions.

 Taking corticosteroid medications can also cause an acne-like condition.

 - blackheads (black spots the size of a pinhead) are open right on the surface of your skin (superficial) and don't leave scars

 - whiteheads or pustules, the most common type of acne, are usually the first lesions people get - they don't turn black because they're not exposed to the air

 - deep pustules and cysts look irritated; they're usually red and swollen with visible pus

-- deep acne can be more severe – it's usually red, inflamed, filled with pus, and painful to touch
+- deep acne can be more severe – it's usually red, inflamed, warm, tender, filled with pus, and painful to touch

 Acne symptoms vary from person to person.
 They include: